Almost Tight L0-norm Certified Robustness of Top-k Predictions against Adversarial Perturbations: Proof of Theorem

 where $\Upsilon_t =\{a_1,a_2,\cdots,a_t\}$.
 Note that we make two assumptions in our derivation, i.e., $\underline{p^{\prime}_l} \geq (1-\frac{{d-r \choose e}}{{d \choose e}})$ and $\overline{p}^{\prime}_{\Upsilon_t}\leq \frac{{d-r \choose e}}{{d \choose e}}$.
 In particular, when Equation~(\ref{optimization_problem_in_the_proof}) is satisfied, we must have $\underline{p^{\prime}_l} \geq (1-\frac{{d-r \choose e}}{{d \choose e}})$ since the left-hand side of Equation~(\ref{optimization_problem_in_the_proof}) is non-negative.
 In addition, we have $\underline{p^{\prime}_l} + \overline{p}^{\prime}_{\Upsilon_t} \leq 1$ in practice.
 Therefore, we have $\overline{p}^{\prime}_{\Upsilon_t} \leq 1 - \underline{p^{\prime}_l}\leq \frac{{d-r \choose e}}{{d \choose e}}$.

 \myparatight{Technical differences with~\citet{jia2020certified}} Our technical contribution in proving the theorem is the construction of new discrete regions such that the Neyman-Pearson Lemma can be used.
-Specifically, our proof has the following differences with~\citet{jia2020certified}.
-First, the construct of the regions $\mathcal{A}/\mathcal{B}/\mathcal{C}$ (Equation~(\ref{definition_of_region})) is different from~\citet{jia2020certified} due to the discrete space.
-Second, we need to find two regions $\mathcal{A}$ and $\mathcal{A}^{\prime}$ while~\citet{jia2020certified} just need to find one region.
+Our proof of Theorem 1 has the following differences with Jia et al. First, the construct of the regions $\mathcal{A}/\mathcal{B}/\mathcal{C}$ (Eq 18) are different from Jia et al. due to the discrete space.
+Second, deriving the lower bound of $\textbf{Pr}(f(V)=l)$ faces two new challenges in our case.
+The first challenge is that we need to find two regions $\mathcal{A}$ and $\mathcal{A}'$ while Jia et al. just need to find one region.
+The second challenge is how to find these regions.
+To address the challenge, we first take into consideration of whether $\mathcal{A}'$ exists or not.
+If $\mathcal{A}'$ exists, we need to shrink region $\mathcal{A}'$ because our space is discrete.
+These two challenges do not exist in the continuous case considered by Jia et al. Third, similar to deriving the lower bound of $\textbf{Pr}(f(V)=l)$, our work is also different from Jia et al. at deriving the upper bound of $\max_{\Gamma_k \in \Gamma}\min_{j \in \Gamma_k}\textbf{Pr}(f(V)=j)$.